 More Benefit Measures for Full-Time Employees

-To build a friendly workplace for mothers, each fab has designated independent and private breastfeeding rooms which were used 8,399 times in 2022.
-WIN also provides health education programs, medical consultation services, occupational risk investigation and management, classrooms for parents and baby health information, parking space for pregnant employees, birth subsidies, group insurance subsidies, 8 weeks of "maternity leave", and 1 week of "pregnancy checkup accompaniment and paternity leaves " in accordance with the law.
-Day care centers and postpartum nursing centers were added in 2018.
-These provisions are aimed at creating a workplace environment that encourages a better work-life balance for female employees.
+To build a friendly workplace for mothers, each fab has designated independent and private breastfeeding rooms which were used 2,892 times in 2024.
+WIN also provides health education programs, medical consultation services, occupational risk investigation and management, classrooms for parents and baby health information, parking space for pregnant employees, birth subsidies, and group insurance subsidies.
+In addition, day care centers and postpartum nursing centers were added in 2018.
+Lastly, WIN offers 8 weeks of paid parental leave for the primary caregivers in accordance with the law, and the employees can also apply for 24 weeks of parental leave in half a year, which is paid at 80% of the insured salary.
+Additionally, we provide 7 days of paid parental leave for the non-primary caregivers, and the employees can also apply for 24 weeks of parental leave in half a year, which is paid at 80% of the insured salary.
+All of these provisions are aimed at creating a workplace environment that encourages a better work-life balance for all employees.

 Pension Fund Appropriation Status